meltano/sdk/docs/dev_guide.md

     - `TapBase` - _The core base class for all taps.
 This class governs configuration, validation, and stream discovery._
 2. The stream.
 For the stream base class, you have three options depending on the type of data source you are working with.
     - `TapStreamBase` - _The **generic** base class for streams.
 This class is responsible for replication and bookmarking._
-    - `APIStreamBase` - _The base class for API-base streams.
+    - `RESTStreamBase` - _The base class for REST API-base streams.
 This class is responsible for replication and bookmarking._
     - `DatabaseStreamBase` - _The base class for database-type streams - specifically those which support the SQL language._

 **Detailed Instructions:**